ffmaer/Sole-Blake/README.md

 How to use it?
 -------------------------
-1.use command line and enter the followings and you will get new files and 256-bit blake hash
+1. Use command line and enter the followings and you will get a 64-bit blake hash and an encodedthen decoded new file

         java SoleBlake lena.bmp

-2.use command line and enter the followings and you can play around with different versions of SOLE-encoding :)
+2. Use command line and enter the followings and you can play around with different versions of SOLE-encoding :)

         java SoleDemo